hg-mirrors/pypy_externals/README.md

 To run these scripts you must use Python 3.6+ and have Visual Studio 2017+ installed.

-These scripts were tested on x86 with VS 2017 Community (version 15.9.20).
+These scripts were tested on x86 with VS 2019 version 16.5 (MSVC v142)

 Tcl/Tk fails to build, all other dependencies build successfully (some are downloaded pre-built).